 - Up to 6 hours of bespoke mentoring support delivered by your business advisor through a series of 1-1 meetings, group workshops and phonecalls to assess and develop your business idea and to develop your bespoke business plan.

 - Tailored mentoring, guidance and support covering everything from sales and marketing to accessing funds and securing premises.

 - Best practice tools, videos and more to help you get started.

-The Go for it programme is available in every local council area in Northern Ireland through support from Invest NI and ERDF.
+The Go for it programme is available in every local council area in Northern Ireland.
 This project is part funded by Invest Northern Ireland and the European Regional Development Fund under the Investment for Jobs and Growth Northern Ireland (2014-2020) programme.

 The Go for it programme is delivered by experienced business advisors who are based in local Enterprise Agencies across Northern Ireland and through funding provided by your local council, can offer you this business advice and mentoring free of charge.

 See below for participating Enterprise Agencies in your local area.

 - Ards Business Centre Ltd (Newtownards)

 - North Down Development Org Ltd (Bangor)